UttamPanchasara/PDF-Generator/README.md

 - #### `setContentBaseUrl` : String
 If you are loading content from assets folder in that case you can pass your base url here, same as we passed in webview.

+- #### `setPageSize` : String
+To set custom page size for your pdf, you will have to pass the mediaSize as argument like for A4 size: PrintAttributes.MediaSize.ISO_A4

 - #### `setContent` : String
 Provide your String content, which you want to generate Pdf.

 - #### `setFilePath` : String
 Provide custom file path to save pdf in your own directory, default will be the cache directory of Application